 Night sweats are when you sweat so much that your night clothes and bedding are soaking wet, even though where you're sleeping is cool.

 Adults and children can get night sweats.

 - have night sweats regularly that wake you up or worry you

 - also have a very high temperature (or feel hot and shivery), a cough or diarrhoea

 - have night sweats and you're losing weight for no reason

 Treatment from a GP

-Often you won't need treatment, but your GP will want to check if you have any other symptoms.
+If you have night sweats, you will not usually need treatment, but the GP will want to check if you have any other symptoms.

-If your GP thinks your medicine might be causing night sweats you could be prescribed a different one.
+If you're taking medicine and the GP thinks it might be causing night sweats, they may prescribe a different one.